ATouhou/tafsir-ibn-kathir-english/README.md

 As-Salaamu ’Alaikum Wa-Rahmatullaahi Wa-Barakaatuh,

+**PLEASE NOTE: We are changing the format to non-HTML so that it can be used in other devices.
+Please do not add anything until new format is published.**

 This repository is shared work to compile Tafsir Ibn Kathir in English in SQL format.

 ## Keynotes: